wso2-attic/siddhi-io-twitter/docs/index.md

 siddhi-io-twitter
 ======================================

-The **siddhi-io-twitter extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a> which is used to publish event data from Twitter API.
+The **siddhi-io-twitter extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a> which is used to publish event data from Twitter App.
 It supports json format.

 **Prerequisites</a>**
 ======================================